 Tel: +91 4428364951 E-mail: drdevi_1804@yahoo.in Article Info.
 ABSTRACT Background and Objective: Birth trauma refers to injury sustained by the newborn due to Article type: mechanical forces during the birth process.
 It's associated with increased mortality and Research Article morbidity.
 The aim of this study was to determine the incidence of birth trauma in various modes of delivery and to analyze the risk factors for birth trauma.
 Methods: This cross-sectional study was conducted from March-October 2021 in a medical college hospital in Chennai-India.
-All live-born singleton term neonates delivered in the hospital during the study period were screened for birth trauma through a detailed Received: 7 July 202 clinical examination and relevant investigations.
+All live-born singleton term neonates delivered in the hospital during the study period were screened for birth trauma through a detailed Received: 7 July 2024 clinical examination and relevant investigations.
 The risk factors contributing to birth Revised: 6 Sep.
 2024 trauma were investigated.
 The frequency of birth trauma was compared in various modes Accepted: 15 Sep.
-2 of delivery.
+2024 of delivery.
 Univariate and multivariate analysis was done for the risk factors.
-Results were Published: 30 Sep 2 expressed as odds ratio (95% confidence interval).
+Reference of the risk factors and the risk factors and the risk factors and the risk factors and the risk factors are reference of the risk factors.
+Published: 30 Sep 20 expressed as odds ratio (95% confidence interval).
 P-value<0.05 was considered statistically significant.
 Findings: Among the 2300 live births screened, there were 22 neonates who developed birth trauma, which corresponds to an incidence of 9.5/1000 live births.
 Birth trauma Keywords: occurred more frequently in instrumental delivery.
 The most common birth trauma was Birth Injuries, subgaleal hemorrhage followed by cephalhaematoma.
 Risk factors such as short stature, Delivery Obstetric, abnormal fetal presentation, abnormal birth weight and maternal illnesses were significant Femoral Fractures, determinants of birth trauma.
 Newborn Conclusion: The results of this study showed that when pregnancy is complicated by factors such as maternal short stature, maternal illness, abnormal fetal presentation, and abnormal birth weight, the risk of birth trauma is increased.
-Cite this Article: Shrimathy MS, Devimeenakshi K. Prevalence of Birth Trauma and its Risk Factors in a Medical one mis Arnele.
-College Hospital-A Cross-Sectional Study.
+Cite this Article: Shrimathy MS, Devimeenakshi K. Prevalence of Birth Trauma and its Risk Factors in a Medical College Hospital-A Cross-Sectional Study.
 Caspian J Pediatrs March 2024; 10: e10.